dtersoff/fate-calculator-2-api/README.md

 - [x] Create express model for servants
 - [x] Create express routes for servants
 - [x] test user and servant routes
-- [ ] Begin building client in react, using previous version handlebars as reference.
-- [ ] Begin building new features

 ### User Stories